jleahred/dynparser/README.md

 Hey, what about comments?

-What about non significative spaces and carry return?
+What about non significate spaces and carry return?

 It will be defined on '\_' symbol

 This is the general idea.
-The peg used by the parser will envolve to add error control, vars, scape on strings, and other ideas.
+The peg used by the parser will evolve to add error control, vars, scape on strings, and other ideas.

 As the parser will generate the code from peg to parse itself...
 It's easy to keep updated the peg grammar used to parse from peg.